 Visit the Theatre

 There are several theatres in York.
-The biggest two are the Grand Opera House which has a varied programme of musicals, plays and tribute acts, as well as a pantomime at Christmas with famous faces from the TV.
+The biggest two are the Grand Opera House which has a varied programme of musicals, plays and tribute acts, as well as a pantomime at Christmas..
 The York Theatre Royal has two stages, the main stage and a smaller, more intimate studio.
 The main stage tends to be plays and touring theatre companies while the studio often has done great children’s theatre.
-Their panto is very unique to York and sells out quickly to a very loyal audience.
+They also have a panto every Christmas.

 There are four cinemas in York.
-There are two in York City Centre, the Everyman, and the City Screen which is more central on Coney Street, overlooking the river.
+There are two in York City Centre, the Everyman, and the City Screen which is in the city centre on Coney Street, overlooking the river.
 There are also two out of town multiplexes.
-There is Vue at Clifton Moor that has been around since the But has just had a major refurbishment in 2019, with a new modern foyer and all screens have recliner seats.
+There is Vue at Clifton Moor that had a major refurbishment in 2019, with a new modern foyer and all screens with recliner seats.
 Cineworld at Monk’s Cross opened in December 2019 and is very modern with a VIP room, IMAX and Screen X.